petemiron/nats-streaming-server/deploy/packer/ubuntu/packer-templates/README.md

     $ vagrant box add archlinux-x86_64 archlinux-x86_64-virtualbox.box

+Create the box in Vagrant:

+    $ vagrant up

+SSH into the box using Vagrant:

+    $ vagrant ssh

 ## Configuration

 You can configure each template to match your requirements by setting the following [user variables](https://packer.io/docs/templates/user-variables.html).